courtneyjchen/courtneyjchen/README.md

-## 👋 Hi there!
+## 👋 Hi, I'm Courtney!

-I’m Courtney Chen, a Master of Data Science student at UC Berkeley (go Bears!) with a passion for statistics, machine learning, and LLMs.
-With a background in strategy, data science, and operations research, I enjoy developing data-driven models, experimenting with algorithms, and implementing optimization techniques in code to improve efficiency and decision-making.
+👩🏻‍💼 I’m a Master of Data Science student at UC Berkeley (go Bears!) with a passion for statistics, machine learning, and LLMs.
+💼 My background is in strategic insights, data science, and operations research.
+💡 I enjoy developing data-driven models, experimenting with algorithms, and implementing optimization techniques in code to improve efficiency and decision-making.

 ## 💻 Projects